 You are encouraged to raise issues yourself to participate fully in the discussion.

 When the chair is satisfied that they have asked all the relevant questions, you may be asked to make a closing comment.
-This isn't required, you don't have to make a closing statement if you don't want to.
+You do not have to make a closing statement if you do not want to.
 The statement is an opportunity to highlight any important points and to add any information you think has been missed.

 What happens after the meeting?